Eipckz/AutoEdit/README.md

 - `--summary-model` – summarization model (default `t5-small`).
 - `--num-clips` – number of highlight clips to produce (default `3`).
 - `--clip-duration` – length of each highlight in seconds (default `30`).
+- `--vertical` – export clips cropped/resized to 9:16 vertical aspect.

 ## Notes

 The summarization and transcription models are loaded locally, so large model files may be downloaded beforehand.
 Ensure you have enough disk space and GPU/CPU resources for processing.
+If you enable `--vertical`, the exported clips will be cropped or resized to a 9:16 aspect ratio.